pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-Here we have added a _method_ called `__init__` to our class (remember that a _method_ is just a function which is associated with a specific object).
+Here we have added a _method_ called `__init__` to our class (remember that a _method_ is just a function which is defined in a cliass, and which can be called on instances of that class).
 This method expects two arguments - `self`, and `inimg`.
 So now, when we create an instance of the `FSLMaths` class, we will need to provide an input image:

 ```